 Nearly a third of people don’t maintain a budget, and even the most fastidious financial planners may be working with outdated information.
 When things are going well, it’s common for “wants” to masquerade as “needs.”
 To maintain a healthy financial outlook, now is the right time to evaluate your budget, prioritizing critical expenses and identifying opportunities to save money.

 If you haven't before, now's the time to create a true and thorough budget.
 If you're comfortable leveraging technology to help you understand your financial situation, there are plenty of money management apps available that can help you pull together a budget.

-To attain a loan forbearance, contact your loan servicer directly to make the request.
-Unfortunately, this process isn’t standardized, and different loan providers will have different procedures for obtaining a forbearance.
+Contact your loan servicer directly to request a deferral and see if any other relief programs are available.
+Unfortunately, the process isn’t standardized, and different loan providers will have different procedures for obtaining a deferral or forbearance.